travelping/ergw/README.md

 BUILDING
 --------

-*The minimum supported Erlang version is 20.1.7.*
+*The minimum supported Erlang version is 21.0.*

-Erlang 21.1.1 is the recommended version.
-Support for version prior to 20.3.8 will dropped at the end of 2018.
+Erlang 21.3.3 is the recommended version.

 Using rebar: